 • Zest from 1 orange

-To make the sweet buns, warm the milk and butter in a medium saucepan, until the butter has melted.
-Remove from the heat.
+To make the sweet buns, warm the milk and butter in a medium saucepan over low heat, until the butter has melted.
+Set aside to cool to lukewarm, if needed.

 In the meantime, prepare the filling by blending together the brown sugar, cinnamon, salt and butter.